jonezy/SubSonic.ServiceBase/README.md

 One of the first things you'll notice about the example site is that I don't follow the "out of the box" project layout that is provided in Visual Studio.
 I don't because it sucks (that's my opinion) so I decided a long time ago that I would use my own project format (i have a batch file that takes care of most of this).

 ### Infrastructure

-#### Data
+- Data

   The data folder is where I put all the SubSonic related files, I namespace this as ExampleSite.Infrastructure.Data.

-#### Services
+- Services

+  ServiceBase and the rest of the service classes go in this folder

+### Public

+  Instead of the standard Content and Scripts folders at the root level, I move css, img and js into the /Public folder.